-- If you have not already started WebSphere for z/OS, do so now.
-Example: S BB0DMN.DAEMON01 - Start the BBOASR2A server instance: s bboasr2.bboasr2a
+2. If you have not already started WebSphere for z/OS, do so now.

-Wait until BBOASR2A fully initializes and you see the following message on the console:
+S BBODMN.DAEMON01

-BBOU0695I Naming registration completed for server BBOASR2
+3. Start the BBOASR2A server instance: s bboasr2.bboasr2a Wait until BBOASR2A fully initializes and you see the following message on the console: BBOU0695I Naming registration completed for server BBOASR2 Note: Any administration using the Administration application or System Management Scripting API during server startup and naming registration may cause problems.
+4. Edit BBOIVPE.
+On the JOB statement, change the user ID to correspond to the user ID you chose to run the J2EE IVP in the customization dialog (the default is CBIVP2).
+5. Ensure that JDBC MULTICONTEXT is enabled in your WebSphere for z/OS environment.
+It is actually enabled by default, but there are two things you should do if you find it disabled: • Ensure the property is present in the db2sqlj.properties file.
+See DB2 Application Programming Guide and Reference for Java, GC26-9932, for more information about how to associate a set of properties with a JVM. • Do one of the following: - Remove the DB2SQLJMULTICONTEXT=NO property from the sqljjdbc.properties Explicitly enable the DB2SQLJMULTICONTEXT=YES property.
+If MULTICONTEXT is disabled, the BBOIVPE (J2EE) installation verification program will fail during a JDBC getConnection() method.

-- Note: Any administration using the Administration application or System Management Scripting API during server startup and naming registration may cause problems. - 4.
-Edit BBOIVPE.
-On the JOB statement, change the user ID to correspond to the user ID you chose to run the J2EE IVP in the customization dialog (the default is CBIVP2). - 5.
-Submit BBOIVPE.
+6. Submit BBOIVPE.